 What's more, they can be easily sliced into rounds or bite size morsels, dropped in a Ziploc baggie, and put into a deer hunting pack for enjoyment later on!

 A snack popularized over the years by hunters and hikers, a bag of trail mix, or GORP (which is said to stand for "good old raisins and peanuts"), is a commercially made — or even homemade — staple in many packs thanks to its mix of tasty ingredients and ease of use.

 How can you make your own GORP?
-Simple — get a large or extra large Ziploc baggie and add in equal amounts of your favorite ingredients!
-Trail mix can even be tailored to dietary needs, combining heart healthy nuts like almonds, along with peanuts, some sunflower seeds or pumpkin seeds, raisins or dried cranberries, M&M chocolates or chocolate chips, granola cereal, pretzels, banana chips, and even shredded coconut, depending on your taste buds.
+It's simple.
+Get a sealable plastic bag and add in equal amounts of your favorite ingredients.
+Trail mix can be tailored to dietary needs too.
+Combine heart healthy nuts like almonds, along with peanuts, some sunflower seeds or pumpkin seeds, raisins or dried cranberries, M&M chocolates or chocolate chips, granola cereal, pretzels, banana chips, and even shredded coconut, depending on your taste buds.

 There are few snacks that I enjoy more than a handful of cashews.
 Unless it's a handful of almonds.
 Or pistachios.
 Or pecans.
 Or...well, I think you get the picture that I'm kind of nuts about nuts.

 In addition to being full of protein and monounsaturated fats, most nuts are an energy packed snack option as well as being easy to package and consume.
 Whether you're wanting to enjoy prepackaged sleeves of cashews, almonds, or peanuts (yes, I know, peanuts are technically a legume), a small can of mixed nuts, or a clear baggie that you've packed at home, nuts are a tough to beat snack option for deer hunters.

 Easy to carry, easy to open, and easy to consume — there is much to like about energy bars like those offered by Wilderness Athlete and other brands.